fe-apr23-418-teapot-crew/online_store_back-end/README.md

 The Online Store API provides the following features:

-- Product Endpoints: Endpoints to retrieve information about products, including getting all products, getting a single product by ID.
+- **Product Endpoints:** Endpoints to retrieve information about products, including getting all products, getting each product as phones, tablets, and accessories.
-- Pagination: Support for paginated results when fetching multiple products.
+- **Pagination:** Support for paginated results when fetching multiple products.
-- Image Upload: Endpoints to upload product images and serve them to the frontend.
+- **Image Upload:** Endpoints to upload product images and serve them to the front end.

+**Additional features:**

+- **Sorting:** The API supports sorting products by various criteria, such as price, newest, and discount.
+- **Filtering:** The API supports filtering products by category, price range, and other criteria.

 ## Usage